Ohio State vs Texas Prediction — AI Finds CAN'T MISS CFB Lines & Props (Jan 10)

 Ohio State vs. Texas Prediction (AI)

-Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every past game between the Buckeyes and Longhorns and using recursive machine learning and impressive AI to analyze the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every facet between the Buckeyes and Longhorns and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most watching on the linear correlation of factor knucklehead sportsbettors tend to put on player performance factors between a Buckeyes team going up against a possibly strong Longhorns team.
-It appears the true game analytics might reflect a slight lean against one Vegas line in particular.
+The Algorithm has been most keyed in on the unproportionally assigned weight knucklehead sportsbettors often put on player performance factors between a Buckeyes team going up against a possibly deflated Longhorns team.
+It appears the true game analytics appear to reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.